-Click View to view the overlay image in the video stream.
+Click View... to view the overlay image in the video stream.
 Once satisfied, click Save.

-Privacy mask
+Privacy Mask

-Privacy masks are up to three configurable areas of solid color that allow concealment of parts of the image that are not to be viewable.
-Privacy masks cannot even be bypassed via the VAPIX® Application Programming Interface (API).
+Privacy masks are up to three configurable areas of solid color that allow concealment of parts of the image that are not to be viewed.
+Privacy masks cannot be bypassed via the VAPIX® Application Programming Interface (API).

-The Privacy Mask List shows all the masks that are currently configured in AXIS M3011 Network Camera and indicates if they are enabled.
+The Privacy Mask List shows all the masks that are currently configured in the Network Camera and indicates if they are enabled.
 To define a new mask:

 - 1. Click Add.
-A rectangle appears on the image. - 1.
-Place the rectangle over the desired area to conceal. - 2.
-To resize, click and pull the bottom right-hand corner. - 3.
-Choose a color, black, white, gray or red for the box from the Privacy mask color drop-down list. - 4.
-Enter a descriptive name in the Mask name field. - 5.
+A rectangle appears on the image. - 2.
+Place the rectangle over the desired area to conceal. - 3.
+To resize, click and pull the bottom right-hand corner. - Choose a color, black, white, gray or red for the box from the Privacy mask color drop-down list. - 5.
+Enter a descriptive name in the Mask name field. - 6.
 Click Save.

-To edit a privacy mask, select it and reshape, move or change color as needed.
-Refer to the online Help 🚱 for more information.
+To edit a privacy mask, select and reshape the mask, move or change color as needed.
+Refer to the online Help 🕜 for more information.